 This Strawberry Rice Krispie Treat Cake came to me while my boyfriend and I were on our evening walk over the weekend.
-The cake is made with Jet-Puffed Strawberry Mallows and a fresh strawberry buttercream.
-I topped it with a truck load of sprinkles and those adorable pink heart icing decorations from Wilton.
+The cake is made with Jet-Puffed Strawberry Mallows and fresh strawberry buttercream.
+I topped it with a truckload of sprinkles and those adorable pink heart icing decorations from Wilton.

 I made two large batches of Rice Krispie treats with the Jet-Puffed Strawberry Mallows.
 For the pans, I used two 9” spring form pans and one 6” spring form pan.
 I lined the bottom of the pans with tin foil and sprayed the sides with cooking spray.

 First I filled the 6” pan, (which was 3” tall), all the way up until it was full, and then compressed the rice krispies into the pan.
 If you don’t have these smaller pans, it would also work if you made a pan of 9” by13” Rice Krispies and then cut circles out of them and stacked them up.

 For the second batch, I split it even between the two 9” spring form pans.
 You can get creative and use different pan sizes.
 I wanted my cake to be taller, so I have two layers on the bottom and one thick layer on top.

 Between each layer of Rice Krispie Treat Cakes, I added a layer of strawberry buttercream and then finished the cake off with another thin layer of frosting.
 I didn’t want the frosting to overpower the Rice Krispie Treats.